Best & Worst Honda Pilot Years

 Safety?
 Honda’s got you covered.
 The Honda Sensing suite adds new features like traffic-jam assist and low-speed braking control.
 And let’s not forget the improved powertrain, boosting both fuel economy and performance.

-But here’s the thing about new models – they can sometimes have teething issues.
+But here’s the thing about new models – they can sometimes have initial problems.
 It’s like buying the first batch of a new iPhone – exciting, but potentially risky.
 Keep an eye on those consumer reviews and any recalls Honda might announce for the 2023 model.
 Better safe than sorry, right?

 Honda Pilot Average Resale Values

 Now, let’s talk money.
 Specifically, how much you can expect to get back when it’s time to sell your Pilot.
-Check out this graph showing the average resale values for different Honda Pilot model years:
+Check out this chart showing the common resale values for various Honda Pilot model years:

 Honda Pilot Average List Price